 Do not drive, drink alcohol or operate heavy machinery for 24 hours.

 After you return home, you should rest and drink plenty of fluids.
 You should avoid strenuous exercise and lifting heavy objects for at least 24 hours.
-It is strongly recommended that you quit smoking, as this is a major cause of atherosclerosis.

 The catheter insertion site may be bruised and sore.
 If bleeding begins where the catheter was inserted, you should lie down, apply pressure to the site and call your physician.